Chuck Huber: Career

 Huber has also worked in the education field as a workshop leader, teacher and principal for 20 years in a variety of settings from Southern Methodist University's Cox School of Business to communities in Owerri, Nigeria; as a founder, consultant or board member for five different schools, and as an author of numerous articles for education periodicals, children's books, plays and screenplays.

 Personal life

 On December 15, 2010, Huber suffered a heart attack.
 As a self-employed actor, he had no medical insurance.
 However, many friends and fans made donations to help cover the expenses.
 He has since made a full recovery.

 Huber was previously married to Kirsten Fischer, with whom he has six children.
 In 2015, Huber became engaged to artist Jessica von Braun and they married in November 2016.
-Huber supports the theories that the Earth is flat, as well as conspiracy theories about the September 11 attacks, COVID-19 and the Moon landings.
+They welcomed their first child together in 2024.